QuantEcon/lecture-source-py/source/rst/sci_libs.rst

             sum = sum + current
         return sum

-This works fine but for large :math:`n` it is slow
+This works fine but for large :math:`n` it is slow.

 Here's a C function that will do the same thing